snowplow-archive/cloudfront-log-deserializer/README.md

 ## Usage

-You can download a minified jarfile for cloudfront-log-deserializer from GitHub from the [Downloads] [downloads] menu.
+You can download a jarfile for cloudfront-log-deserializer from GitHub from the [Downloads] [downloads] menu.

 Once you have the jarfile on your classpath, using this Deserializer with Hive is easy: